A Statistical View of Column Subset Selection: Applications

 To start, we present an idealized procedure that guarantees a notion of error control.
 This ideal procedure controls the probability that the suggested subset size is too large, i.e., that $\hat{k} > k^*$.
 Unfortunately, the procedure is computationally intractable, and we ultimately use it to motivate a tractable procedure that performs well in practice.
 A more technical and detailed discussion of this ideal procedure can be found in \Cref{sec:model_selection_appdx}.

 For a fixed $k$, our idealized procedure rejects the null $H_{0, k}: |S| \leq k$ when the statistic $T_k$ is large:

 The statistic $T_k$ is the generalized likelihood ratio test statistic for testing the null that the data is drawn from a Gaussian distribution in the $k$-dimensional subset factor model (see \Cref{sec:model_selection_test_stat_appdx} for details).
-Although the test statistic $T_k$ is designed for Gaussians, we use it while making no such distributional assumptions.
-Intuitively, the statistic $T_k$ is large when the residual covariance from the regression of $X_{-U}$ on $X_{U}$ is highly non-diagonal for every size-$k$ subset $U$.
+Although the test statistic $T_k$ is designed for Gaussians, we will be able to make use of it even in a totally non-parametric setting.
+Intuitively, $T_k$ is large when the residual covariance from the regression of $X_{-U}$ on $X_{U}$ is highly non-diagonal for every size-$k$ subset $U$.
 If this is the case, the $k$-dimensional subset factor model cannot possibly hold.

-In what follows we determine an appropriate critical value for the aforementioned test.
+In what follows, we determine an appropriate critical value for the aforementioned test.
 By definition, the null $H_{0, k} : |S| \leq k$ is true exactly when $k \geq k^*$.
 Bearing this in mind, fix some $k \geq k^*$.
-For simplicity, suppose that the data generating distribution admits a density and restrict the subset factor model so that the unique factors $\epsilon_j$ are Gaussian and independent of the principal variables.
+First, we imagine restricting the subset factor model so that the unique factors $\epsilon_j$ are Gaussian and independent of the principal variables $X_S$, which we assume have a density.
 In this simpler setting, whenever the data generating distribution satisfies \eqref{eq:subset_factor_model} for some size-$k$ set $S$, the statistic $T(S)$ has distribution exactly